openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 public func deleteRdbStore(context: UIAbilityContext, name: String): Unit
 ```

-**Function:** Deletes the database using the specified database file configuration.
+**Function:** Deletes a database using the specified database file configuration.
 After successful deletion, it is recommended to set the database object to None.
-If a custom path is configured in [StoreConfig](#class-storeconfig) when creating the database, calling this interface for deletion will be invalid, and the [deleteRdbStore(StageContext, StoreConfig)](#func-deleterdbstorestagecontext-storeconfig) interface must be used for deletion.
+If a custom path is configured in [StoreConfig](#class-storeconfig) when creating the database, calling this interface for deletion will be ineffective, and the [deleteRdbStore(UIAbilityContext, StoreConfig)](#func-deleterdbstoreuiabilitycontext-storeconfig) interface must be used instead.

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core